 How to make no sugar peanut butter cookies

 - Quick cooking oats blended into oat flour

 Oats are a great source of fiber, they are filling and they help stabilize your blood sugar!
 Plus, gluten free oats are readily available, meaning this can be a gluten free healthy peanut butter cookie!

 Pulse the quick cooking oats in a blender for about 20-30 seconds until you have “oat flour”.
 By blending the oats, we’re creating an awesome flour alternative, plus the cookies have a smoother texture.

 I used creamy peanut butter, but if you like the texture of chunky peanut butter, substitute that!
 I have not tried a natural peanut butter, but that could be a great option to reduce the amount of sugar.

-Baking soda is a leavener, which helps to give lift to the cookies.
+- Baking soda: a leavener, which helps to give lift to the cookies.

-Salt and vanilla extract are both added to enhance the flavor of the cookie.
+- Salt and vanilla extract: both added to enhance the flavor of the cookie.

 Store the cookies on the counter in an airtight container for up to 3 days.

 Wrap 3-4 cookies together using plastic wrap.
 Place the bundles inside a ziplock bag and place in the freezer for up to 4 months.
 To thaw, place a bundle of cookies on the counter for 1 hour.